MinaYimam/Java_Auto_Grader_11/Lab 11 Questions.md

 Use the `showMessageDialog` method in TicketGUI to show the message dialog.

+### Task 6: Get all the open tickets for ticketList JList

+In TicketStore, finish the `getAllOpenTickets` method.
+This will return all tickets with status="OPEN", sorted in priority order.
+Tickets with priority=1 will be first, tickets with priority=5 will be last.

+In TicketGUI, use the controller object's `loadAllOpenTicketsFromStore` method to request all the current open Tickets.
+Configure the `ticketList` JList to display this list of open Ticket objects when the GUI first opens.

+Add a listener to `showAllTicketsButton` to show all the current open tickets in `ticketList`.
+The user may click this after searching for tickets.

 ### Task 7: Search by ID

 Finish the getTicketById method in TicketStore.
 If there is a row in the database with id equal to the id given, return a new Ticket created from that row.
 If there is no matching row, return null.